South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 - personal loans or self-pay

-- sliding fee payment scales (many rehabs that accept Medicaid also offer sliding scales)
+- sliding fee payment scales (many rehab centers that accept Medicaid also offer sliding scales)

-If you or a loved one want to take the next step toward addiction recovery, contact our helpline today.
+If you or a loved one are ready to take the next step toward addiction recovery, call Detox Rehabs today to get help finding the right treatment provider.

 Article Sources- American Society of Addiction Medicine — Medicaid Coverage of Medications for the Treatment of Opioid Use Disorder